Know before you go

 When to visit

-Opening timesPublic rights of way around the farm are always open and we encourage you to explore, or check out the events pages for what's happening this month.
+Opening timesPublic rights of way around the reserve are always open and we encourage you to explore, or check out the events pages for what's happening this month.

 Best time to visitMay to September

-Yorkshire Wildlife Trust chose Stirley Community Farm as their gateway site for West Yorkshire as it is typical of the local countryside and is a great place to showcase how wildlife-friendly farming methods can benefit the landscape and involve the community with volunteering opportunities.
+Stirley is a great place to showcase how to manage the landscape to be wildlife friendly and involve the community with volunteering opportunities.

 At Stirley, we are working hard to restore the grassland, which will increase the number and diversity of flowers, insects, birds and mammals.
 To achieve this the meadows are grazed with our herd of traditional cattle - they eat longer, coarser grasses than commercial cattle breeds and push their way through scrub and bracken to create open spaces, so that a wider range of species can thrive.
 A hay cut is taken in the summer to encourage a diversity of plants to grow which in turn attracts more wildlife into the fields.

 Our beehives are helping to adress the decline in pollinators and our honey bees are great for pollinating our vegetable crops.
 We are also planting hedges, creating ponds and putting up nesting boxes to ensure that wildlife have a home on the reserve.
 Of course we couldn't do all this without the valued help of our team of volunteers.
 We run volunteer sessions throughout the year so get in touch if you would like to lend a hand.

 In spring birds are starting to nest in the boxes around the farm.
 Watch out for our sparrows flitting in and out.
 Flowers and grasses emerge after the winter and our calves are born and can be seen in the barn on our open days and events.
 Our bee hives are starting to buzz with activity.